Feng Shui, as we know, is the Chinese’s own branch of astrology and cosmology that is very important in Chinese culture, even until today.

-- 6-coin configuration: six is considered a lucky number in the Chinese culture since it symbolizes heavenly luck.
-Believed to attract supports from others and your higher-ups in the workplace
+- 6-coin configuration: six is considered a lucky number in Chinese culture since it symbolizes heavenly luck.
+Believed to attract support from others and your higher-ups in the workplace

 - 8-coin configuration: 8 is considered the luckiest number in Feng Shui, representing abundance and prosperity luck.

 - 9-coin configuration: 9 symbolizes the unity between heaven and earth, so the 9-coin tassel is believed to bring the owner protection from harm and great fortune